-For example, your organization might use Windows Server FCI to identify items with personal data such as social security numbers, and then classify the document by setting the Personally Identifiable Information property to High, Moderate, Low, Public, or Not PII based on the type and number of occurrences of personal data found in the document.
+For example, your organization might use Windows Server FCI to identify items with personal data, such as social security numbers, and then classify those documents by setting the Personally Identifiable Information property to High, Moderate, Low, Public, or Not PII based on the type and number of occurrences of personal data found in each document.

 A DLP policy simply looks for a specific property name/value pair.
 Any document property can be used, as long as the property has a corresponding managed property for SharePoint search.
 For example, a SharePoint site collection might use a content type named Trip Report with a required field named Customer.
 Whenever a person creates a trip report, they must enter the customer name.
 This property name/value pair can also be used in a DLP policy—for example, if you want a rule that blocks access to the document for guests when the Customer field contains Contoso.

-If you want to apply your DLP policy to content with specific Microsoft 365 labels, you should not follow the steps here.
+If you want to apply your DLP policy to content with specific Microsoft 365 labels, don't follow the steps here.
 Instead, refer to lCreate and Deploy data loss prevention policies.